Cowley, London: Medieval period

-St. Laurence Church was in recorded as in the parish of Cowley in the 1086 Domesday Book along with the parish land owned by Westminster Abbey, valued as worth to its lord two pounds per year in 1066 and at one pound ten shillings in 1086.
+St. Laurence Church was recorded as lying within the parish of Cowley in the 1086 Domesday Book along with the parish land owned by Westminster Abbey, valued as worth to its lord two pounds per year in 1066 and at one pound ten shillings in 1086.
 Its independent male householders were two villagers, one cottage-owner with one cultivated ploughland for one lord's plough team.
 Lord's lands (also referred to as a manorial park) took up 1.5 ploughs of land, and meadow land half a plough.
 The woodland was worth forty pigs (per year) and a mill was worth for five shillings per year.

 Cowley was surrounded by Hillingdon parish, of which the town of Uxbridge itself and Uxbridge Moor, which separated Cowley from Buckinghamshire on the west, formed part.
 Part of the Moor is now the M25 motorway.
 Within the triangle formed where the River Pinn and Fray's River meet, Cowley parish was so intermixed with Hillingdon that parts of it were entirely detached from the rest, while other parts, some detached, lay farther east across the Pinn.
 For this reason most of the general history of the parish has to be dissected from that of Hillingdon.
 These complex parish borders were those of just one manor carved out before the Norman Conquest from Hillingdon.
 While Hillingdon parish administered to many areas now in Cowley, most of these were in one manor within Hillingdon whose name is preserved by few places in maps, Colham.

 In the west, along the main road between Uxbridge and Yiewsley, and mostly to the north of the Iver Lane turning, lay the village formerly known as Cowley Street, mostly in Cowley parish.
 This hamlet and the church hamlet formed the main areas of settlement within the parish, though there were a few houses elsewhere, including some at what is now called Cowley Peachey, the southern part of Cowley.
 In 1252 Charter Rolls show that Bartholomew Peche (or Pecche), a favourite of Henry III was granted tenancy of Westminster Abbey's estate in Cowley.
 The Peche family held the manor for over a hundred years and by 1358 its name had become Couele Peche (Cowley Peachey).
 This was first recorded in the Calendar of Inquisitions post mortem.